Contribute to the implementation of game-shooting activities

 You need to know and understand:

-- the health and safety requirements associated with organising game shooting activities
+- the health and safety requirements associated with implementing game-shooting activities

-- the importance of keeping all relevant people informed of the game shooting activity
+- the importance of keeping all the relevant people informed of the game-shooting activity

 - how area topography and habitat characteristics are used to optimise sporting potential